 - the tuple (Analytics ID, one or more tuples of unique ML Model identifier and address (e.g. URL or FQDN) of Model file).

-Inputs, Optional: Validity period, Spatial validity.
+Inputs, Optional: Validity period, Spatial validity, FL Correlation ID and Identity of the current iteration round (IR ID) when for model sharing/parameter exchanging in the execution phase of a Federated Learning training process among multiple NWDAFs.